pagi111/Outward_ExcelImportTool/README.md

 - individual ATTACK DATA: if you want to modify each waepon type's individual attacks data (e.g. you think that the special attack (attack 3) of swords should deal more damage and cost less stamina - you can do that in the 'AttackData' worksheet (it's pretty self-explanatory: use only the first table - the other one lists vanilla values, you can modify Damage, Knockback, Attack Speed and Stamina Cost of each attack of each weapon type).
 - DAMAGE and RESISTANCE BONUSES: if you want to change what damage or resistance bonuses a certain weapon gives you, you need to do that in the 'Damage_BonusOrRes' worksheet.
 In the name column you need to enter the weapon's name (exactly as it appears in its corresponding weapon type worksheet - otherwise it won't work) and then specify the bonuses you want (leave the rest empty).
 NOTE: I don't think this is particularly convenient to modify these bonuses this way - I might change it in future releases.

----- CURRENT FEATURES ----
-- modifying weapons' stats
-- modifying attack data for individual attacks based on weapon type
-- add damage and resistance bonuses  to weapons

----- FUTURE PLANS ----
-- add support for armour
-- change the way damage and resistance bonuses are edited in Excel
-- add support for status effects imposed by the weapons
-- MAYBE: add support for items such as potions, food, backpacks, etc.

 ---- CHANGELOG ----